-Playhouse Square® COMMUNITY ENGAGEMENT & EDUCATION Critical Response Questions After Discovering the Performing Arts Students develop their comprehension when they reflect upon what they wondered about, noticed and felt.
-Ignite a classroom discussion with the following critical response questions: - 1.
+Critical Response Questions

+Students develop their comprehension when they reflect upon what they wondered about, noticed and felt.
+Ignite a classroom discussion with the following critical response questions: Ask these critical response questions after your Discovering the Performing Arts field trip: - 1.
 How did you feel about reading scenes you have never seen before? - 2.
 How do you talk about musical theater dance to people that have not encountered it? - 3.
-After participating in Discovering The Performing Arts, what skills stayed with you?
+After participating in Discovering the Performing Arts, what skills stayed with you?
 Why? - 4.
-What questions did the workshops bring up after participating in Discovering The Performing Arts? - 5.
+What questions did the workshops bring up after participating in Discovering the Performing Arts? - 5.
 Name three tools you will use after participating in these workshops and why. - 6.
 How will you use these new tools you were taught during other theater rehearsals and/or performances? - 7.
-Tell me something you know now that you didn't know before participating in the acting, drams and improvisation workshops? - 8.
+Tell me something you know now that you didn't know before participating in the acting, drama and improvisation workshops? - 8.
 What was the most challenging workshop for you?
+Why?

-Why? - 9.
-Name one person in the arts that inspires you and why. - 10.
-What was your thought about coming to Discovering The Performing Arts and did they change after your experience?
+- 9. Name one person in the arts that inspires you and why. - 10.
+What were your thoughts about coming to Discovering the Performing Arts and did they change after your experience?